GECToken-DeFi/DGEFi/README.md

     Mine Pool Supply S(MiningPool) = Σ(SN) * 50% + S(0);

-    Σ(SN) Refers to the total number of DGE transactions generated on the current day.,S(0)Refers to the initial mining pool);
+    Σ(SN) Refers to the total number of DGE transactions generated on the current day.,S(0)Refers to the remaining amount in the initial mining pool);

     Mining earnings = S(invest) / S(liquidity) * S(MiningPool);